CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

     - 1024MB for the oob-mgmt-server
     - 768MB for the oob-mgmt-switch
     - 8192MB for Netq-ts
 - Disk requirements vary.
-Vagrant/libvirt uses thin disk images but a good reference point is
+Vagrant/libvirt uses thin disk images but a good reference point is:
     - 256GB Disk with 64GB or more free memory
     - Recommended 1TB or more disk
     - SSD Recommended (NetQ Requirement)
-- High Speed Broadband/Wideband Internet Connection for package installs during simulation bringup
+- High Speed Broadband/Wideband Internet Connection for package installs during simulation startup
 - A minimum of eight x86_64 CPU cores

 ### Software Requirements and Dependencies